-Frequently Asked Questions: Fundraisers Pasco County Schools 2021-2022 SY a.
+Frequently Asked Questions: Fundraisers Pasco County Schools 2023-2024 SY

+- 1. Can you please tell us how this initiative affects free food given in the schools as incentives or just as birthday parties? - a.
 All food & beverages (free or sold) that are provided on the school campus during the school day (which may include classroom parties & holiday celebrations) must be prepared in a commercial kitchen (not homemade).
 A food item prepared in a commercial kitchen will include an ingredient/allergen statement and a nutrition facts label.